writethedocs/www/docs/conf/prague/2019/welcome-wagon.rst

 *{{date.day_two.dotw}}, {{date.month}} {{date.day_two.date}} at 17:00 in the downstairs foyer (near the cloakroom) at Auto-Klub*

-Join us for an informal Introduction to Write the Docs, to the Welcome Wagon, and to other first-time conference attendees.
+Join us for an informal introduction to Write the Docs, to the Welcome Wagon, and to other first-time conference attendees.
 We'll pass on some information about the conference specifically for first-timers and give everyone a chance to meet someone new before we join the opening reception.

 **Welcome Wagon Tours**